 Let us put our skills, insight and experience to work helping you recover.

-From offices conveniently located in Denver, Greenwood Village, and Steamboat Springs, our lawyers represent clients from across the nation in Pradaxa claim and other dangerous drug cases.
+From offices conveniently located in Denver, Greenwood Village, and Steamboat Springs, our lawyers represent clients from across the nation in Pradaxa claims and other dangerous drug cases.

 Call a trusted attorney at Bell & Pollock, P.C. at (303) 795-5900 to get on the road to recovery now.
 You can also email our firm via the contact firm on this page.